kklein/kklein.github.io/content/about.md

 draft: false
 ---

 I'm Kevin.
 I'm a Computer Scientist.
+You can find me on [Twitter](https://twitter.com/kevkle).

 I enjoy attempting to derive from first principles -- in math, programming or in real life's decision making.
 Professionally, I do work in Data Engineering, Data Science, Machine Learning Engineering, Software Engineering and Quantitative Analysis.